MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-user-experience.md

 ## Risk self-remediation

 When an administrator configures risk-based Conditional Access policies allowing self-remediation, they appear to a user as a normal multifactor authentication prompt.

-The process to self-remediate is the same as a normal multifactor authentication sign in.
+When a sign-in is considered at risk and a risk based Conditional Access policy is enabled requiring multifactor authentication, then the user receives a multifactor authentication prompt.

 If the user is able to complete multifactor authentication, their risk is remediated and they can sign in.

 :::image type="content" source="media/concept-identity-protection-user-experience/conditional-access-mfa-prompt.png" alt-text="A screenshot showing a multifactor authentication prompt at sign in." lightbox="media/concept-identity-protection-user-experience/conditional-access-mfa-prompt.png":::

-If there's a user risk, not just a sign in risk, administrators can require a password change in addition to performing multifactor authentication.
+If the user is at risk, not just the sign-in, administrators can configure a user risk policy in Conditional Access to require a password change in addition to performing multifactor authentication.
 In that case, a user sees the following extra screen.

 :::image type="content" source="media/concept-identity-protection-user-experience/conditional-access-password-change-prompt.png" alt-text="A screenshot showing the password change is required prompt when user risk is detected." lightbox="media/concept-identity-protection-user-experience/conditional-access-password-change-prompt.png":::